uvarc/accord/docs/index.md

 # ACCORD (Assuring Controls Compliance of Research Data)

 UVA Research Computing has developed ACCORD, a web-based platform to analyze and store secure data including HIPAA, FERPA, and other less-restrictive data.
-ACCORD is a free service and is project-based, meaning investigators request access to the platform, create a project and populate it with co-investigators, import data, and then create and use disposable computing environments to perform their computational research.
+ACCORD is a free service and is project-based, meaning investigators request access to the platform, invite co-investigators, import data, and then use application based computing environments to perform their computational research.
 Currently, the platform supports RStudio, JupyterLab, and Theia Python, however other applications will be added soon.

 ## How to access ACCORD